Building a Predictive Search Feature in Next.js with Shopify

 Explanation:

-- We dynamically construct the
+We dynamically construct the domain from the NEXT_PUBLIC_SHOPIFY_STORE_DOMAIN environment variable.

-is securely accessed here and never exposed to the client. - Error handling is robust: network failures or GraphQL errors result in a logged message and an empty array (
+Error handling is robust: network failures or GraphQL errors result in a logged message and an empty array ([]).

-With the query and server action established, the client can now safely invoke getPredictiveSearchResults
+With the query and server action established, the client can now safely invoke getPredictiveSearchResults.
+The next phase involves creating the modal UI to consume this data.

 Phase 2: Managing Dialog State with Zustand